storacha/RFC/rfc/datawherehouse.md

 ### Extended details

-> 1. We're missing a mapping of Data CID -> target URI (Bucket, Saturn Node, etc).
+> 1. We're missing a mapping of Blob CID -> target URI (Bucket, Saturn Node, etc).

-We considered at first location claims directly to data bytes would be the solution here.
+When facing this problem in the begining, we considered to issue location claim direct to the bytes (i.e. `r2://...`).
 But when we got closer to put that into practise we realized this was not a good idea.
 We need this mapping so that w3s Read/Write Interfaces can discover where the bytes are.
 Where the bytes are stored may actually be private write targets (for instance, a R2 bucket), which location is not public.
 We consider that location claims MUST be retrievable, have public access and not heavily rate limited.
 Finally, some read interfaces (for instance Roundabout, Freeway) require some information encoded in the URI (like bucket name), which would not be available in a public URL of R2 bucket.
-All things considered, Location claims should include URIs like `https://bafy...data.ipfs.w3s.link`, and we need a mapping of `bafy...data` to where its bytes are actually stored internally.
+All things considered, Location claims should include URIs like `https://bafy...blob.ipfs.w3s.link`, and we need a mapping of `bafy...blob` to where its bytes are actually stored internally.

 > 2. We don't want clients to create location claims for internal bucket URLs because we might change the location in the future (reputation hit for client).

-Extending on the first point, making location claims to include "private/unavailable" URIs will make it harder for the service to move data to other places, given it would need to revoke a bunch of claims and re-write them with new location.
+Extending on the first point, making location claims to include "private/unavailable" URIs will make it harder for the service to move blob to other places, given it would need to revoke a bunch of claims and re-write them with new location.

 > 3. We don't have bucket events in Cloudflare, so need the client to tell us when it has uploaded something to the provided write target.